JayBazuzi/Mobbing-Pattern-Language/Casual Driver.md

 Don't bother with a timer and with explicit roles.
 Everyone is free to speak ideas, including the Driver.
 The Driver is free to carry out their own ideas, but must announce them first

-Pay attention to signs that this approach has stopped working, and switch back to more structured moobing:
+Pay attention to signs that this approach has stopped working, and switch back to more structured mobbing:

 - Someone is not fully engaged.
 - The Driver is doing their own thing without speaking their idea to the group.